nnq-huy/mokki-rent/README.md

 - user can reserve a cottage for a time, it will be made unavailable to other users once confirmed by host
 - user and host can cancel reservations
 - guest and host can send messages, confirm and cancel reservations in the messages center
+- guest can leave review after the stay is done
 - host can mangage their bookings and properties in dedicated pages with calendar and list view
 - reporting dashboard showing booking stats on user's properties
 - responsive design